| |

 Instructions

-• Combine the smoked paprika, onion powder, garlic powder, dried thyme, dried rosemary, ground mustard, ground cumin, salt, pepper, and red pepper flakes (if desired) in a small bowl.
-Mix well to create a flavorful steak spice rub.
+• Combine all the ingredients for the steak seasoning: smoked paprika, onion powder, garlic powder, thyme, rosemary, mustard powder, cumin, salt, pepper, and red pepper flakes (if desired).

 • Preheat your smoker to 225°F (107°C).

-• Once the desired internal temperature is reached, remove the beef tenderloin from the smoker.
-Set it aside to rest for about 15-20 minutes to allow the temperature to rise and the juices to redistribute.
+• Once the desired internal temperature is reached, remove the beef tenderloin from the smoker and set it aside to rest for 15-20 minutes.
+During this time, the temperature will continue to rise, and the juices will redistribute.

 Peppercorn Sauce

-• Add the minced garlic, shallot, and sauté for about a minute until fragrant.
-Pour in the cognac (sub with additional broth), beef broth, and Worcestershire sauce.
+• Pour in the cognac (or additional beef broth), beef broth, and Worcestershire sauce.
 Stir well to combine.

 • Reduce the heat to low and add the cracked peppercorns.
-Then, let the sauce simmer for a few minutes to allow the flavors to blend.
-Next, whisk in the heavy cream and Dijon mustard.
+Simmer for a few minutes to allow the flavors to blend.

-• Once the sauce has thickened, remove the saucepan from heat.
-(Remember that the sauce will continue to thicken as it rests.)
+• Once the sauce has thickened, remove from the heat and serve immediately with beef tenderloin.
+Keep in mind that the sauce will continue to thicken as it sets.

 Notes

-• Allow the tenderloin to rest for 10-15 minutes before slicing.
-This allows the juices to redistribute and results in tender and juicy meat.
+• Letting the tenderloin rest for at least 10 minutes allows the juice to redistribute and the fibers to relax for a tender, flavorful, and juicy tenderloin.

 Nutrition